An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 {\em Two-body case.}--- With $N_\uparrow=2$ and $N_\downarrow=0$, the corresponding eigenstate is a Slater determinant of plane wave states with $k_{i, \uparrow}=2\pi n_{i, \uparrow}/L$ and $i=1,2$.
 The $\delta$-interaction does not manifest here due to Pauli's exclusion principle.
 The corresponding eigenenergy is $E=\sum_i(k_{i,\uparrow} +im \alpha)^2/2m$.
 The case with two spin-down particles can be constructed in parallel.

 Non-trivial interaction effect emerges with a pair of particles of opposite spins.
-The eigenstate is written as $\varphi(x_1, x_2) | \downarrow \uparrow \rangle - \varphi(x_2, x_1) | \uparrow \downarrow\rangle$.
+The eigenstate is written as $\varphi(x_1, x_2) | \! \! \downarrow \uparrow \rangle - \varphi(x_2, x_1) | \! \! \uparrow \downarrow\rangle$.
 Using the center of mass coordinate $X=(x_1+x_2)/2$ and the relative coordinate $r=x_1-x_2$, the wavefunction is decomposed as $\varphi(x_1,x_2)=\Phi(X) \phi(r)$, satisfying the following equations,

-$\Phi(X)$ is solved as $e^{i K_X X}$ where $K_X=2\pi n_{K}/L$.
+$\Phi(X)$ is solved as $e^{i K_X X}$ where $K_X \! = \!
+2\pi n_{K}/L$.
 The non-Hermitian term $-2\alpha \nabla_r$ only appears in the motion of the relative coordinate, where the $\delta$-potential acts as a soft boundary.
-Therefore, the reminiscence of the NHSE would bring an effective attraction between two particles, explained as follows.
+As a result, the reminiscence of the NHSE would bring an effective unidirectional attraction between two particles, explained as follows.
 The relative motion is solved as

 where $A, B$ are scattering amplitudes, $k_r=(\chi_r+i \eta_r)/L$ is the complex momentum.
 Matching wavefunctions on both sides of the $\delta$-potential, it yields,